MakeSchool/Code-of-Conduct-Diversity-and-Inclusion/README.md

 # About

 Code of Conduct adapted from [Hack Code of Conduct](http://hackcodeofconduct.org/) which was inspired by the [Conference Code of Conduct](http://confcodeofconduct.com/).
-The harassment policy has been adapted [MIT's Harassment Policy](http://handbook.mit.edu/harassment).
+The harassment policy has been adapted from [MIT's Harassment Policy](http://handbook.mit.edu/harassment).

 Licensed under [Creative Commons 4.0 (Attribution, Share Alike)](http://creativecommons.org/licenses/by-sa/4.0/).